top of page

 Gabriel Jesus belongs to that tradition.
 Not merely because he scores goals, but because of the energy with which he plays, always pressing, always moving, always searching for the next opening as if still chasing a ball through crowded streets.

-Here are the 9 Gabriel Jesus Facts You Probably Don't Know
+Here are the 9 Gabriel Jesus Facts You Might Not Know

 1. Humble Beginnings Shaped His Edge